novel-zlood/novel-zlood.github.io/source/_posts/rptc/rptc-91.md

 At that time, in Silicon Valley, USA.

-Tim Connor, CEO of 【Al Ta Beast】, was accessing 【Jungle】 from afar.
+Tim Connor, CEO of 【AltaVist】, was accessing 【Jungle】 from afar.

 He had already promised business cooperation with 【Jungle】 and made it a habit to check in daily.